PufferFinance/website-docs/docs/validator-tickets.md

 - **pufETH**: People stake their ETH and receive pufETH, a token representing their staked ETH within the Puffer protocol, which is used to fund Ethereum validators.
 - **Validator Tickets (VTs)**: VTs are ERC20 tokens that grant the holder the right to run a staker-funded Ethereum validator for a day.
 VTs are minted by ETH deposits.
 This ETH goes towards compensating pufETH holders for financing validators.
 - **Running Validators**: To run a validator, a node operator must lock VTs and lock in 1 ETH of pufETH as collateral.
-- **Pricing VTs**: The price of a VT is set based on the expected daily earnings from running a validator, with a discount to incentivize purchases.
+- **Pricing VTs**: The price of a VT is set based on the expected daily earnings from running a validator.
 This price directly influences the expected pufETH APR.
 - **Benefits**: VTs create new trading opportunities, address “rug-pooling”, and incentivize good performance. pufETH holders earn rewards immediately when VTs are purchased.
 Consuming VTs allows the node operator to keep 100% of the validator’s earnings.

 :::tip